ceedee666/modern-abap-curriculum/docs/hello_world.md

 and Linux, you can also use a package manager like [Homebrew](https://brew.sh/) or [APT](<https://en.wikipedia.org/wiki/APT_(software)>).

-Once the Eclipse IDE is installed, you need to add the ABAP Developer Tools plug-ins.
+Once the Eclipse IDE is installed, you need to add the ABAP Developer Tools (ADT) plug-ins.
 Follow these steps:

 1. Inside the Eclipse IDE open the `Help` menu and select `Install New Software...`
 1. Enter the following URL `https://tools.hana.ondemand.com/latest` and press `<Enter>`